How online travel agencies help disperse tourism and drive growth

 At Booking.com, we believe travel is a force for good, which is why we wanted to help quantify the impact of online travel agencies on the global tourism industry.

-In this three-part series, we unpack the biggest themes to come out of our research with Oxford Economics: “The Economic Impact of Online Travel Agencies,” which covered Europe, Asia Pacific, USA and Canada.
+In this three-part series, we unpack the biggest themes to come out of our research with Oxford Economics: “The Economic Impact of Online Travel Agencies,” which covered Europe, Asia Pacific, the US, and Canada.

 In this second piece, we’ll look at how OTAs contribute to sustainable travel by (1) spreading tourism to rural areas and (2) boosting local economies.

-When we think of sustainable travel, things like reusing towels and eliminating plastic bottles are a few things that come to mind.
+When we think of sustainable travel, a few things like reusing towels and eliminating plastic bottles come to mind.
 But there’s a major part of sustainable travel that’s not often talked about – supporting local communities.

 As we explored in the first piece of this series, OTAs increase overall travel by, among other things, offering consumers more choice.
 What the research also shows is how that increase in travel generates job creation and GDP growth.
-In addition, we see that by leveling the playing field among all properties, whether tourism hotspots or destinations off the beaten track, online travel platforms distribute visitors more equitably as opposed to the market overall.
+In addition, we see that by leveling the playing field among all properties—be it tourism hotspots or destinations off the beaten track—online travel platforms distribute visitors more equitably as opposed to the market overall.

 Off the beaten path

-In Europe, online platforms were helping travellers discover rural destinations even before the pandemic.
+In Europe, online platforms were helping travelers discover rural destinations even before the pandemic.
 In 2019, only a small fraction of European accommodation sales went to rural areas (16%).
-Yet when we talk about the share of total sales via online travel platforms, the number more than doubles (38%).
+Yet, when we talk about the share of total sales via online travel platforms, the number more than doubles (38%).

-As the issue of overtourism is gaining more prominence in some destinations, these numbers highlight how the choice provided by online platforms spreads out tourism away from urban centres and helps consumers discover rural destinations.
+As the issue of overtourism gains more prominence in some destinations, these numbers highlight how the choice provided by online platforms spreads tourism away from urban centers and helps consumers discover rural destinations.
 As a result, those destinations get economic opportunities they wouldn’t have without OTAs.

-This is great news for smaller property partners, including B&Bs and alternative accommodations, who also benefit from this distribution since they’re much more likely to be located in rural areas than larger chains.
+This is great news for smaller property partners, including B&Bs and alternative accommodations, which also benefit from this distribution since they’re much more likely than larger chains to be located in rural areas.

 By increasing overall travel, online platforms are also contributing to job and economic growth.

-Across the USA and Canada that same year, OTAs generated an incremental $19.9 billion to the GDP and 187,000 jobs.
+Across the US and Canada that same year, OTAs generated an incremental $19.9 billion to the GDP and 187,000 jobs.